Recycling Solar Panels: Two Expert Analyses

 Lastly, we try to promote eco-design.
 This involves taking the into account right from the design stage of the product or service, and then throughout all stages of its life cycle.

-Our work is at the crossroads of the energy transition and the circular economy.
+Our work is at the crossroads of the and the circular economy.
 We believe that one cannot exist without the other.

 Nicolas Defrenne, 34, has been Chief Executive Officer of Soren since 2015.
 A graduate of Sciences Po, he worked at France Stratégie and the economic department of the French embassy in Hong Kong before joining Ernst and Young (EY).
 He then founded a start-up in the recycling industry.